matthewmorrone/bos-philly/README.md

 + Change the database credentials in wpconfig.php

 ## To-Do List

-+ Fix post page appearances
++ wysiwyg editor for custom event pages
++ Add link to apple and/or google BOS calendars
++ Move dev to .org
++ Move tickets.bosphilly.com to .org
-+ Document steps for deployment to server
++ Move img.bosphilly.com to .org
++ Add redirect of bosphilly.com to bosphilly.org

 ### Appearance
-+ Use flex for layout where appropriate
-+ Fix particle animations
-+ On mobile, remove hover and put titles under grid cells
-+ Sticky header animation doesn't seem worth the trouble
 + Charity animation should be slower and more chaotic

 ### Next Steps